The triangular theorem of eight and representation by quadratic polynomials: Proof

 Therefore, as long as the Eisenstein series is non-zero, there are only finitely many congruence classes and finitely many ``sporadic'' integers which are not represented by the quadratic form.
 Thus, after dimension 5, there are only finitely many congruence classes and finitely many sporadic integers not represented by the form $f$.
 If at any step of the escalation, any of the integers in these congruence classes is represented, then we have less congruence classes, and only finitely many more sporadic integers which are not represented, so that the resulting depth is bounded.
 For the dimension 1 blocks, it is clear that the breadth of each escalation is finite, so there are only finitely many escalators coming from this node.
 Therefore, it suffices to show that the Eisenstein series is non-zero.

-Again using Siegel's theorem \cite{Siegel2}, the Eisenstein series is simply a difference of the local densities.
-At every prime other than $p=2$, the local densities of the quadratic forms, of which we are taking the difference, are equal, so we only need to show that the difference of the local densities at $p=2$ is positive.
+Again using Siegel's theorem \cite{Siegel2}, the coefficients of the Eisenstein series are simply a linear combination of the values given by the local densities of the quadratic forms from the above linear combination of $\theta$-series.
+At every prime other than $p=2$, the local densities of the quadratic forms, of which we are taking the difference of $\theta$-series, are equal, so we only need to show that the difference of the local densities at $p=2$ is positive.
 However, the difference of the number of local representations at a fixed $2$ power must be positive, since the integer is locally represented with $x_i$ odd, except possibly for finitely many congruence classes if a high $2$-power divides the discriminant.